Call Us Now For A Free Quote!

 TKS Contracting offers support through all stage of the installation process.

 Once the Approval for Construction has been issued by the County, we can get your installation job scheduled to begin.
-Most systems can be installed within one week's time.
+Most systems can be installed within one- two week's time, with county inspections.
 Our installation crew uses our own excavating equipment and we are fully licensed and insured to handle this big job.
 Our installation team has years of experience and are some of the nicest guys you'll ever meet.
 Excavating is done to set the septic tank first and then the disposal field is excavating and installed.
 Upon completion of that, the two parts of the system are tied together with the proper plumbing and connections.

 When the installation construction is completed, an inspection will be called into the respective County.
 A representative is usually on-site with 48 hours to inspect the final construction of the septic system before any portion of the system is covered up.
 Once we have received the tag to go ahead and cover, we will complete the project with precision and leave your septic area clean and presentable.
 And that's it!
 You can now enjoy the use of your properly installed septic system.